Mixed finite elements for Kirchhoff-Love plate bending

-We use the trace formulation from \cite{FuehrerHN_19_UFK} to construct $\HdDiv{\Omega}$-conforming elements on parallelogram meshes.
+We use the trace formulation from \cite{KLove1} to construct $\HdivDivset{\Omega}$-conforming elements.
 In contrast to our DPG-setting, where we use lowest-order moments for both the normal-normal traces and the effective shear forces (plus vertex jumps of tangential-normal traces), here we additionally use their first-order moments.
-In this way, second-order approximation orders are achieved, in contrast to order one in \cite{FuehrerHN_19_UFK} (though, second order can be easily achieved also in the DPG setting).
-There is an inherent piecewise polynomial $\HdDiv{\Omega}$-interpolation operator.
+In this way, second-order approximations are achieved (though, as already mentioned, second order can be easily achieved also in the DPG setting).
+There is an inherent piecewise polynomial $\HdivDivset{\Omega}$-interpolation operator.
 It commutes with the $L_2$-projection onto piecewise linear polynomials.
 Therefore, we have the canonical ingredients to set up a mixed finite element scheme and prove second order convergence for sufficiently regular solutions.
-The vertical deflection is approximated in $L_2(\Omega)$ by piecewise linear polynomials and the bending moments are approximated in $\HdDiv{\Omega}$ by our basis functions.
-We note that an extension of our basis functions to higher approximation orders is open, but not beneficial for the low-regular situation we focus on.
+The vertical deflection is approximated in $L_2(\Omega)$ by piecewise linear polynomials and the bending moments are approximated in $\HdivDivset{\Omega}$ by our basis functions.
+A postprocessing scheme with piecewise cubic approximations of the vertical deflection is studied as well.

-We mention that mixed schemes for Kirchhoff--Love plates have been studied before, see, e.g., \cite{Falk_78_ABE,BrambleF_83_TMF,Monk_87_MFE}, to cite a few early papers.
-They are based on the interpretation of the Kirchhoff--Love model (with isotropic homogeneous material) as the bi-Laplacian, $\Delta^2 u=f$, and introducing $v=\Delta u$ as an independent variable, as proposed by Ciarlet and Raviart in \cite{CiarletR_74_MFE}.
-This strategy requires more regularity than generally available ($v\in H^1(\Omega)$) and does not allow for general Neumann boundary conditions as $v$ is a non-physical variable.
-We remark that in \cite{FuehrerHH_21_TOB}, we presented a DPG-setting for the two-variable setting with $v=\Delta u$ that is well posed for non-convex domains and $L_2(\Omega)$-loads.
+We also derive an a posteriori error estimator for our mixed scheme.
+For simplicity we consider constant material properties which is equivalent to studying the biharmonic problem.
+An extension to piecewise constant coefficients is possible but not pursued here.
+Error estimators are critical for steering adaptive algorithms in order to resolve singularities.
+In the analysis we follow ideas and techniques from Carstensen~\cite{CC97} for Poisson-type problems.
+The main ingredient for proving reliability of the estimator is a Helmholtz decomposition for vector fields.
+Here, we consider a Helmholtz-type decomposition of symmetric tensors fields.
+It uses an $\symCurl(\cdot)$-representation of tensors which are in the kernel of the $\dDiv$ operator, see, e.g.,~\cite{RafetsederZulehner18} and references therein.
+We stress the fact that our error estimator is not restricted to using space $\XXX(K)$ but can be derived for other conforming discretizations as mentioned before.